 Established by Mr. David C. Van Singel in memory of his son, this scholarship is to provide financial assistance to a student who holds citizenship in the United States of America.
 Preference is given to incoming freshman or transferring student who fulfills one or more of the following considerations: works hard to overcome a demonstrated medical or emotional disability, has an interest in the communications field, is a resident of the state of Connecticut.

-This fund was established in 2001 and provides travel grants to faculty members (and their family) who have completed more than five years of classroom teaching in the Upper School to become more aware of the interdependent world in which we live and to develop an understanding of different countries, especially those of our international students
+This fund was established in 2001 and provides travel grants to faculty members who have completed five years of classroom teaching at WMA.
+These grants recognize and reward our exceptional faculty for their devotion to the school and its students, and help them become more aware of the interdependent world in which we live and from which our students hail.